beego/beedoc/en-US/mvc/controller/errors.md

 }
 ```

-After registering this error handling code. you can call `this.Abort("dbError")` in every place in your code to handle the database error.
+After registering this error handling code, you can call `this.Abort("dbError")` in any place og your code to handle the database error.

 # Controller define Error
-from beego 1.4.3，support Controller define Error handle，so we can use the beego.Controller and the template render, useful context function.
+Beego 1.4.3 added support for Controller defined Error handlers, so we can use the `beego.Controller` and `template.Render` context functions

 ```
 package controllers